uqwteryu/Supermarket---5CS024/README.md

 # Supermarket---5CS024
 An e-commerce supermarket C# program designed to facilitate online shopping, featuring product browsing, a shopping cart, user authentication, and payment processing.

+Description:
+An e-commerce supermarket C# program developed as a group assignment, designed to simulate the functionalities of an online shopping platform.
+This educational project includes features such as product browsing, where users can view a catalog of items; a shopping cart system for adding and managing selections; user authentication to ensure secure access; and a mock payment processing module to simulate transactions.
+The application is built using C# to demonstrate software development skills in a team environment, focusing on object-oriented programming principles, database integration for inventory management, and user interface design for an intuitive shopping experience.
+It's crafted for academic purposes, showcasing practical application of coding concepts and teamwork, and is not intended for deployment in a real-world e-commerce setting.